Japan–United States relations: 1990s: Bush Sr. and Clinton years

 Following the collapse of Japan's bubble economy in 1989, relations with Washington began to improve, as fears faded that Japan was surpassing America economically.
 In terms of security issues and basic political solidarity, agreement was high.
 The only frictions arose from trade issues.

 In its first months, the new administration of incoming President George H. W. Bush negotiated with Japan to collaborate on a project that would produce a Japanese-made jet fighter, the Mitsubishi F-2, based on the American F-16 Fighting Falcon.
 While supporters viewed the joint project as allowing the US access to Japanese technology and preventing Japan from constructing its own military aircraft, the agreement attracted bipartisan criticism from members of Congress who believed the deal would give away American technology to Japan and allow the country to form a major aeronautics industry that might compete with that of the United States.
 Nevertheless, the Bush administration pushed the deal through, assessing the aircraft as providing an improvement in the mutual defense of both America and Japan.

 On March 12, 1990, Bush met with former Prime Minister of Japan Noboru Takeshita for an hour to discuss shared economic issues and "the fact that their solution will require extraordinary efforts on both sides of the Pacific."
 On April 28, Bush announced Japan was being removed from the list of countries the US was targeting with reprisal tariffs for what was considered unfair trading practices on the part of Japan.
 The decision was made on the recommendation of U.S. Trade Representative Carla A. Hills and was hailed by Japanese officials.
-The move also came at a time where the US had a $50 billion trade deficit with Japan, and congressional critics lambasted the move as premature.
+The move also came at a time when the US had a $50 billion trade deficit with Japan, and congressional critics lambasted the move as premature.

-In January 1991, Bush launched the Gulf War in order to roll back Iraq's invasion of Kuwait.
+In January 1991, Bush launched the Gulf War to roll back Iraq's invasion of Kuwait.
 Japan was unable to send troops due to Article 9 of its constitution, but made a show of support for U.S. policy by contributing $9 billion in 1991 dollars to help fund the war.